Institute of Chartered Accountants of Guyana

 • SMO 5: International Public Sector Accounting Standards

-Although the Ministry of Finance is the entity responsible for the adoption of public sector accounting standards, which are currently cash-basis, ICAG reports that as part of its mandate to advise the government on accounting matters, it continues to promote and advocate for the adoption of IPAS as the reporting framework for government entities.
+The Ministry of Finance is the entity responsible for the adoption of public sector accounting standards, which are currently cash-basis.
+ICAG reports that as part of its mandate to advise the government on accounting matters, it continues to promote and advocate for the adoption of IPAS as the reporting framework for government entities.

 At a regional level, in 2013, ICAG presented at the Organization of American States’ Anti-Corruption Mechanism and highlighted the importance of adopting IPSAS as well as repeating its recommendation for adoption.
 In June 2016, the Institute of Chartered Accountants of the Caribbean (ICAC) formally established a Public Sector Financial Management Committee, which includes a representative from ICAG.
 As part of this regional Committee, ICAG indicates that it will support ICAC in conducting a series of roundtable events within each territory to promote and advance the adoption of IPSAS.